Cream of Wheat Recipes

 Q: Is Cream of Wheat gluten-free?

-Q: Nutritionally, how does the savory Cream of Wheat compare with risotto?
+Q: Nutritionally, how does the savory Cream of Wheat vary from risotto?

-A: Savory Cream of Wheat typically contains about 30% fewer calories and 40% less fat than standard risotto but with similar protein when prepared as directed in our recipe.
+A: Savory Cream of Wheat will typically contain 30% fewer calories and 40% less fat than plain risotto of similar protein worth when prepared according to directions in our recipe.

-A: Absolutely!
-Replace the vegetable broth, skip the Parmesan or use nutritional yeast, and add plant protein like chickpeas or tofu for an entirely vegan version with comparable protein.
+A: Yes!
+Use vegetable broth, skip the Parmesan or substitute with nutritional yeast, and include plant-based protein such as chickpeas or tofu for a completely vegan version with comparable protein content.

-A: Start by preparing a “halfway” version using both sweet and savory ingredients, such as adding a splash of maple syrup to the savory version.
-Gradually transition to fully savory preparations, involving children in the selection and preparation stages of vegetables.
+A: Start with a “halfway” version by mixing sweet and savory ingredients, for example, by adding a bit of maple syrup to the savory foundation.
+Move to full-savory preparations, with kids helping choose and prepare the vegetables.

 Has our recipe been tried?